Table of Contents

-Nowadays its very appreciated for excursions and outdoor activities like hiking, cycling or even horse riding.
+Nowadays it’s very appreciated for outdoor activities like hiking, cycling or even horse riding.
 This craze is mostly due to the region’s spectacular sights along with the excellent rail and road network.

 Here is our selection of Excursions from Paris.
 Arty, romantic, natural or even charged of History, we can recommend you something that will meet your expectations.